-The El Catador Club, our barrel-aged beer club was established in 2013 to foster a community of beer lovers who appreciate our most ambitious and interesting brewing projects.
-We are vigilant about quality first and foremost, and every El Catador release is one we are proud of; We hope that our members consider each bottle a world-class beer.
+Established in 2013, the goal of the El Catador Club is to foster a community of beer lovers who appreciate our most ambitious and interesting brewing projects.
+We are vigilant about quality first and foremost, and every El Catador release is one we are proud of; we hope that our members consider each bottle a world-class beer.
 Cigar City Brewing is growing, and we are pushing the limits of our capacity, but the El Catador Club remains a top priority as do its members.

 Those who have been with us since the inception of Club #1 have seen our strides in consistently trying to improve processes for sign-up, bottle pick-ups, trustee assignments and nearly every other thing we can think of to make this club a success!
 No two clubs have been exactly the same, just as no two beers have been.